Drag

-In his white paper, Mark Kausel, Director of Client Services, provides insight into automation and revenue cycle management (RCM).
+In his white paper, Mark Kausel, Director Client Services, IT, provides insight into automation and revenue cycle management (RCM).
 He also analyzes the downsides of “quick fix” RCM technology other vendors sell.

 Please click on the video to the right to learn more about Mark, his paper’s key takeaways, and his motivation for writing on this subject.